Subjective idealism: History

-Berkeley believes that all material is a construction by the human mind.
-According to the Stanford Encyclopedia of Philosophy his argument is: “(1) We perceive ordinary objects (houses, mountains, etc.).
+Berkeley believed that all material is a construction by the human mind.
+According to the Stanford Encyclopedia of Philosophy, his argument is: "(1) We perceive ordinary objects (houses, mountains, etc.).
 (2) We perceive only ideas.
-Therefore, (3) Ordinary objects are ideas.”
+Therefore, (3) Ordinary objects are ideas."

-Berkeley makes such a radical claim that matter does not exist as a reaction to the materialists.
-He says “if there were external bodies, we couldn’t possibly come to know this; and if there weren’t, we might have the very same reasons to think there were that we have now”: “a thinking being might, without the help of external bodies, be affected with the same series of sensations or ideas as you have.”
-Berkeley believes that people cannot know that what they think to be matter is not simply a creation in their mind.
+Berkeley's claim that matter does not exist is in opposition to the materialists.
+"If there were external bodies, we couldn’t possibly come to know this; and if there weren’t, we might have the very same reasons to think there were that we have now": "A thinking being might, without the help of external bodies, be affected with the same series of sensations or ideas as you have."
+Berkeley believed that people cannot know that what they think to be matter is simply a creation in their mind.

-People have contested that premise (2) is false, claiming that people don't perceive ideas but instead, “distinguishing two sorts of perception” they perceive objects and then have ideas about them, effectively cutting down the equality.
-This might seem to obviously be the case, but in fact it is contestable.
+Others have contested that premise (2) is false because it fails to distinguish between "two sorts of perception;" people perceive objects and then have ideas about them.
+This might seem to obviously be the case, but it is also contestable.
 Many psychologists believe that what people actually perceive are tools, impediments, and threats.
-The famous gorilla psychological study, where people were asked to watch a video and count the number of basketball passes made, showed that people do not actually see everything in front of them, even a gorilla that marches across a high school gym.
-Similarly, it is believed that human reaction to snakes is faster than it should physically be if it were consciously driven.
-Therefore, it is not unfair to say that objects go straight to the mind.
+The research study in which people were asked to count the number of basketball passes made in a video showed that people do not see everything in front of them, even a gorilla that marches across a high school gym.
+Similarly, it is believed that humans react to snakes more quickly than would be possible if the reaction were consciously driven.
+Therefore, it is conceivable that the perception of objects goes straight to the mind.

-Berkeley even pointed out that it is not obvious how motion in the physical world could translate to emotion in the mind.
-Even the materialists had difficulty explaining this; Locke believed that to explain the transfer from physical object to mental image one must “attribute it wholly to the good pleasure of our Maker.”
-Newton's laws of physics say that all movement comes from the inverse change in another motion, and materialists believe that what humans do is fundamentally move their parts.
-If so how you explain the correlation between objects existing, and the completely other realm of regular ideas is not obvious.
-The fact “that the existence of matter does not help to explain the occurrence of our ideas” seems to Berkeley to undermine the reason for believing in matter at all.
+Berkeley pointed out that it is not obvious how motion in the physical world could translate to emotion in the mind.
+Even the materialists have difficulty explaining this; Locke believed that to explain the transfer from physical object to mental image, one must "attribute it wholly to the good pleasure of our Maker."
+According to Newton's laws of physics, all movement comes from the inverse change in another motion, and materialists believe that what humans do is fundamentally move their parts.
+If so, the correlation between objects existing and the realm of ideas is not obvious.
+For Berkeley, the fact "that the existence of matter does not help to explain the occurrence of our ideas" seems to undermine the reason for believing in matter.
 If the materialists have no way of knowing that matter exists, it seems best to not assume that it exists.